sinae99/Gitlab-Runner/kubernetes/manifests/README.md

 # Manifests

-Raw Kubernetes YAML for kubectl / k9s.
+Raw Kubernetes YAML for kubectl.
 Uses the **kubernetes executor** — CI jobs run as pods in the cluster.

 ## Configure